element-hq/element-web/docs/theming.md

 Custom Themes
 =============

-Themes derived from the built in themes may also be defined in settings,
+Themes derived from the built in themes may also be defined in settings.

+To avoid name collisions, the internal name of a theme is `custom-${theme.name}`.
+So if you want to set the custom theme below as the default theme, you would use `default_theme: "custom-Electric Blue"`.

 eg. in config.json: